 Create a new layout model to display the hail data.

-In the Main Display window, select the Tools -> Station Model Template menu item.
+In the Main Display window, select the Tools -> Layout Model Editor menu item.

 In the Layout Model Editor window, select the File -> New menu item.

 In the New Layout Model window, enter in a name of Hail in the Layout Model Name field.
 Click OK.